tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 * Tell students that their mission for the remainder of this week is to build and train robust classification models in order to automate predictive analytics.

-* Machine learning can be used to automate financial pipelines, forecast time series data, market volatility, predict fraud, analyze sentiment, parse documents, automate day trading and make investment recommendations.
-However, what exactly is machine learning?
+* Machine learning can be used to automate financial pipelines, forecast time series data and market volatility, predict fraud, analyze sentiment, parse documents, automate day trading and make investment recommendations.
+But, what exactly is machine learning?

   * **Answer:** Machine learning is an approach to programming that leverages libraries that provide statistical algorithms.
 The machine learning community has developed tried-and-tested statistical libraries (like Scikit-learn and imbalanced-learn) that offer statistical functions for algorithmic and statistical modelling.

 * Last week, students used time series analysis techniques to forecast market returns and volatility.
-This week we will explore classification and predicting categorical outcomes.
+This week, we will explore classification and predicting categorical outcomes.

 If time remains, ask students a few emotionally guided questions (examples provided below) to get a sense of how they are feeling, and give them a space to address any points of excitement, interest, and/or concern.